 But the Curse of Musa did not end there.
 It continued.
 Here is how Musa (PBUH) concluded these curses.

 When all these blessings and curses I have set before you come on you and you take them to heart wherever the LORD your God disperses you among the nations, and when you and your children return to the LORD your God and obey him with all your heart and with all your soul according to everything I command you today, then the LORD your God will restore your fortunes and have compassion on you and gather you again from all the nations where he scattered you.
 Even if you have been banished to the most distant land under the heavens, from there the LORD your God will gather you and bring you back.
 He will bring you to the land that belonged to your ancestors, and you will take possession of it.
 He will make you more prosperous and numerous than your ancestors (Deuteronomy 30:1-5)

 An obvious question to ask (again) is: Did that happen?
 Click here to see the continuation of their history.

 The Close of Taurat – The Zabur anticipated

-With these Blessings and Curses, the Taurat is concluded.
-The Prophet Musa (PBUH) dies shortly after it is completed.
+With these Blessings and Curses, the Taurat is concluded, and The Prophet Musa (PBUH) dies shortly after it is complete.
 Then the Israelites, under the successor to Musa – Joshua – enter the Land.
 As explained in the History of the Israelites, they lived there without a King and with no capital city until the great King Dawood or Dawud (or David) rose to power.
 He started a new section of the Old Testament which the Qur’an affirms as the Zabur.
 We need to understand the Zabur because it continues the Signs started in the Taurat – that will help us understand the Injil.
 Next we see how the Qur’an and Isa al Masih speak of Dawood (PBUH) and the Zabur.